smarter-sh/smarter/docs/source/smarter-framework/vs-code-extension.rst

 Configuration
 ----------------

-You can configure the extension by adding the following settings to your settings.json:
+You can optionally configure the extension by adding the following settings to your settings.json:

 .. code-block:: json